OmarElawady/info_threefold/readme.md

 ## Contributing to this wiki

-For all contributors to this weekend.
+For all contributors to this wiki the approach to updating it is as follows:
-The approach to updating this wiki has now taken shape in this form.

 - all contributors make their contributions to the development_sprintX_weekX branches
 - 1 central pull request is made from development_sprintX_weekX to develompent branch on Thursdays at 14:00 (Brussels Timezone/CE(S)T)
-- 1 central pull request goes from development branch to master. this PR is reviewed by key stakeholders.
+- 1 central pull request goes from development branch to master.
+This PR is reviewed by key stakeholders.

 All changes not in by 14:00 Thursdays will have to wait untill next PR's are made.

-### to run locally
+### To run wiki locally

 - get tfweb from: https://github.com/threebotserver/publishingtools/blob/development/README.md
 - download this repo, run: `run.sh` which is in root of this repo

-### get the documents (content) using git
+### Get the documents (content) using git

 ```bash
 mkdir -p ~/code/github/threefoldfoundation